Last updated: 2026-05-15

 Frequently Asked Questions

-Acura vehicles have an average reliability score of 71/100 ("Good") across 1 model and 7 years in our database.
+Acura vehicles have an average reliability score of 74/100 ("Good") across 5 models and 8 years in our database.
 Acura offers generally reliable vehicles, though reliability varies across models and years.

-Based on our data, the highest-scoring Acura model-year is the 2023 Acura MDX at 79/100.
+Based on our data, the highest-scoring Acura model-year is the 2025 Acura ZDX at 88/100.
 Scores can change as new recalls and complaints are filed.
 See our full Acura reliability rankings for the latest data.

 How much does it cost to maintain a Acura?

-Annual repair costs for the Acura MDX are estimated at $571/year based on independent reliability data.
+Annual repair costs for Acura models range from $440 to $801 based on independent reliability data.
+Costs vary significantly by model and year.

 How We Calculate Reliability Scores